 How Hard Is Hemlock?

-Hemlock is harder than most of the softwoods and some of the hardwoods as well.
+Hemlock is hardwood and it is harder than most of the softwoods and some of the hardwoods as well.

 According to the Janka hardness test values, Hemlock wood has a hardness rating of 540 lbf (2,402 N) which is relatively higher than many other softwoods.